klmcwhirter/as-explore/README.md

 Project|Description
 -------|-----------
-as-fib|Implementation of a fibonacci algorithm using AssemblyScript wat-fib|Same as as-fib but hand coded wat - see [CODING FIBONACCI IN WEBASSEMBLY BY HAND](https://www.youtube.com/watch?v=zRfAZihtLus) as-types|Shows unboxing `record` types for `enum` and `class`
+apps/as-fib|Implementation of a fibonacci algorithm using AssemblyScript apps/wat-fib|Same as as-fib but hand coded wat - see [CODING FIBONACCI IN WEBASSEMBLY BY HAND](https://www.youtube.com/watch?v=zRfAZihtLus) apps/as-types|Shows unboxing `record` types for `enum` and `class` packages/fib-common|Contains common code used in fibonacci tests and benchmarks

 ### Execute tests
-In each of the project directories run these commands to execute the tests.
+At the repo root run these commands to execute the tests.

+> Note as-explore is a monorepo that relies on [pnpm](https://pnpm.io/).

 ```
-$ cd <Project>
-$ npm install
+$ pnpm install
-$ npm run asbuild
+$ pnpm build
-$ npm test
+$ pnpm test
 ```

 ## as-fib benchmarks
-There are 2 sets of benchmark suites available in [`as-fib/benchmarks/index.js`](./as-fib/benchmarks/index.js).
+There are 2 sets of benchmark suites available in [`as-fib/benchmarks/index.js`](./packages/as-fib/benchmarks/index.js).

-They compare the execution characteristics of running the AssemblyScript-based wasm implementations and the same exact code as JavaScript in [`as-fib/benchmarks/fib_lib.js`](./as-fib/benchmarks/fib_lib.js).
+They compare the execution characteristics of running the AssemblyScript-based wasm implementations (from [`as-fib/assembly/index.ts`](./packages/as-fib/assembly/index.ts)) and the exact same code written in JavaScript from [`as-fib/assembly/index.js`](./packages/as-fib/assembly/index.js).

 Suite|Operation
 -----|---------